MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureDeployment.md

 ## PARAMETERS

 ### -ServiceName
-Specifies the name of the azure_2 service for the deployment.
+Specifies the name of the Azure service for the deployment.

 ```yaml
 Type: String